saylordotorg/course_polsc411/Unit02.md

+---
+layout: default
+title: "POLSC402: Global Justice"
+course_description: "An examination of the methods in which economics and politics influence each other when creating policy.
+Focuses on the international organizations designed to facilitate global economic stability, including the World Trade Organization (WTO) and the International Monetary Fund (IMF)."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Trade** <span id="2"></span>
 *Unit 2 will explore the ways in which domestic politics influences a state’s policies abroad.
 In Unit 1, you learned how economic policy has